scikit-hep/boost-histogram/README.md

 > Join the [discussion on gitter][gitter-link] or [open an issue](https://github.com/scikit-hep/boost-histogram/issues)!
 >
 > #### Known issues (develop):
-> * Non-simple storages do not support `.view()` or the buffer interface; you can access and set one element at a time.
 > * Setting with an array is not yet supported (`h[...] = np.array(...)`).